Natkuma01/Parkpro/README.md

 If you don't have these (or equivalent) software, please install them before proceeding.

-To get a local copy of Health and Swolleness up and running on your machine follow these simple steps.
+To get a local copy of ParkPro up and running on your machine follow these simple steps.

 ### Installation